 - It is an example of drafting or rewriting, a very good writing technique, even if most or all of it is exactly the same.

-- It’s not a very efficient way to write , especially when the number of words is doubled.
+- As a method of writing it’s not very efficient, especially when the number of words is doubled.

 - It can really affect the amount of time you have to write your answer on the answer sheet, which is all that matters.